-1. Plaintiffs are the State of Texas, State of Kansas, State of Louisiana, State of Indiana, State of Wisconsin, and State of Nebraska.
+1. Plaintiffs are the State of Texas, the State of Kansas, and the State of Louisiana.

-2. Defendants are the United States of America, the United States Department of Health and Human Services ("Department"), Sylvia Burwell, in her official capacity as Secretary of Health and Human Services, the United States Internal Revenue Service ("Service"), and John Koskinen, in his official capacity as Commissioner of Internal Revenue.
+2. Defendants are the United States of America, the United States Department of Health and Human Services ("Department"), Sylvia Burwell in her official capacity as Secretary of Health and Human Services, the United States Internal Revenue Service ("Service"), and John Koskinen in his official capacity as Commissioner of Internal Revenue.